Skip to main content

 As the European Commission (EC) prepares to revise its Horizontal and Non-Horizontal Merger Guidelines, it faces the challenge of balancing the imperatives of preserving competition, encouraging innovation, and integrating sustainability objectives.
 How it will do so is unclear, and it may well be a significant milestone in the tenure of Teresa Ribera, the EC’s Executive Vice-President (EVP) for a Clean, Just and Competitive Transition.
-In an article published in Concurrences, Analysis Group Vice President Joshua White and Associate Claire Paoli and coauthor Jay Modrall of Norton Rose Fulbright consider several issues around how the EC’s task might be accomplished, and the possible consequences.
+In an article published in Concurrences, Analysis Group Managing Principal Joshua White and Associate Claire Paoli and coauthor Jay Modrall of Norton Rose Fulbright consider several issues around how the EC’s task might be accomplished, and the possible consequences.

 In the article, “Will the New EUMR Guidelines Be a Significant Impediment to Sustainability?,” the authors undertake a practical examination of how the current Merger Guidelines account for sustainability benefits, outlining several considerations for the Commission’s ongoing review.
 They argue that modernizing the treatment of efficiencies – by broadening the scope of consumer benefits, extending time horizons, and applying consistent evidentiary standards – would better align EU merger control with EVP Ribera’s mandate and the objectives of the Clean Industrial Deal.